 The content on your website should be written or produced in a way that makes it easy to follow and understand for all your visitors.

-There are many tools out there for people with disabilities to navigate the web more easily.
+There are many tools out there that help disabled people navigate the web with ease.
 Your website should be ready to support those tools.

-By fulfilling all those principles, you make your website not only more easily usable for disabled people that live with visual, hearing, mobility or cognitive impairment.
-It also helps older people as well as people with bad or limited internet access e.g. in rural areas and developing countries.
+By fulfilling all those principles, you make your website not only more easily usable for disabled people with visual, hearing, mobility, or cognitive impairment.
+It also helps older people as well as people with bad or limited internet access, e.g. in rural areas and developing countries.

-Actually, in some countries, even the law dictates that websites have to be accessible (see Accessibility guidelines and the law).
-Not complying with those regulations might cause you to lose out on those markets entirely.
+Additionally, in some countries, the law dictates that websites must be accessible (see Accessibility guidelines & the law).
+Not complying with accessibility regulations could cause you to lose out on visitors from those markets entirely.

 But this is not all.
 There are even more reasons for you to make sure your website is accessible.
 One of them is SEO.
-By providing more information for people with disabilities, you also improve your website’s chance to be found on the web.
-After all, search engines care to find as much information as possible about your business on your website.
+By providing more information for people with disabilities, you also improve your website’s chance of being found on the web.
+After all, search engines priority is to find as much information as possible about your business on your website.

 But first and foremost, making your website accessible is simply the right thing to do.
 A website should not be any different than any public building.
 No one should be restricted from getting in or using it just because of their disabilities.

-This all seems like a lot to take in and a major project to implement on your website.
-But don’t worry, most of the changes can be implemented inside the code of your website without essential changes to your website’s structure, layout or design.
-To make a website accessible, a few clear ground rules have to be taken into consideration.
-The first thing you can do is to ask yourself the following questions:
+This may seem like a lot to take in and a major project to implement on your website.
+But don’t worry, most of the changes can be implemented inside the code of your website without essential changes to your website’s structure, layout, or design.
+To make a website accessible, a few clear ground rules should be taken into consideration.
+The first thing you can do is ask yourself the following questions:

 Should you, however, need further assistance to make your website truly accessible, I’d be thrilled to help you!
 Drop me a line and I’ll be in touch.